What Is Onconase?

 Clinical trials are done in 4 phases:

-- Phase 1—Experimental drug is tested on a small group of people for the first time to test its safety and any possible side effects.
+- Phase I—An experimental drug is tested on a small group of people for the first time to test its safety and any possible side effects.

-- Phase 2—Drug is given to a larger group of people to gain data on the effectiveness of the drug on a particular disease or condition.
+- Phase II—The drug is given to a larger group of people to gain data on the effectiveness of the drug on a particular disease or condition.

-- Phase 3—Drug is given to even larger groups to confirm its effectiveness.
+- Phase III—The drug is given to an even larger group to confirm its effectiveness.

-As part of the confirmatory stage of phase 3, the Food and Drug Administration (FDA) has given onconase orphan drug status—a designation that permits Alfacell (the company running the clinical trial) to be awarded seven years of marketing the drug for treatment of malignant mesothelioma.
+As part of the confirmatory stage of phase III, the U.S. Food and Drug Administration (FDA) has given Onconase orphan and fast-track drug status.
+This designation allows Alfacell (the company running the clinical trial) to be awarded seven years of marketing the drug for treatment of malignant mesothelioma.

 Onconase Side Effects